TomFrankly/pipedream-notion-voice-tasks/instructions.md

 ⬆ Don't forget to connect your OpenAI account!
+I also recommend setting your [OpenAI Hard Limit](https://platform.openai.com/account/billing/limits) to a lower value, such as $10; you likely don't need it to be the default of $120/mo.

 ## Overview